BitBoxSwiss/bitbox-base/docs/os/upgrade.md

 ### Upgrade process

 After building the custom Armbian image, it is post-processed using [mender-convert](https://github.com/mendersoftware/mender-convert).
-As this tool is currently not available for the RockPro64 board, we collaborate with Mender to extend it, with all results being released as open-source for other projects to use.
+We collaborated with Mender to extend their solution to support the RockPro64 board, with all extension being released as open-source for other projects to use.

 This post-processing creates Mender upgrade artifacts for over-the-air (OTA) updates, as well as a new full disk image for initial flashing on the device, containing four partitions: